ogrok/br/README.md

 # br
 br (short for "brain') is an extremely simple second-brain cli tool.
 It is comprised of three simple scripts.
 The first two, `brl` and `brs`, store and search through text (respectively) using a simple working directory of text files at `$HOME/.br`.
 By design, there is no deletion function—why would you want to delete things from your _brain_ anyway?

-The third script, `bri`, creates a rudimentary GTD inbox—see the related section below.
+The third script, `bri`, creates and manipulates a rudimentary GTD inbox—see the related section below.

 br follows the unix philosophy: everything is text, so you can build on this simple foundation any way you wish.